 - Manage leads and customers.
 You can automatically tag contacts as leads, subscribers, or customers based on their interactions with your online store.
-This makes it easy to run email marketing campaigns and offer promotional discounts.
-It also helps you identify your best lead sources.
+This makes it easy to run email campaigns and offer promotional discounts.
+It also helps you identify your best lead sources and manage customer profiles.
 Some WooCommerce CRMs offer these features natively while others require you to purchase add-ons or extensions.

 WooCommerce CRMs like Salesforce, you can sync WooCommerce customers and products with Salesforce; and you get the option to sync your Salesforce products and orders into WooCommerce.
 And, the Drip CRM comes with built-in tools for tracking conversions and customer lifetime value.

 Syncing orders to your WooCommerce CRM using WP Fusion